 A lot has changed since then.
-For Map Viewer Beta specifically, the team has maintained an aggressive update schedule by adding new features and enhancements every month.
-As the Beta period comes to an end (stay tuned for details!), here is a recap of the many great features included with Map Viewer Beta.
+For the Map Viewer specifically, the team has maintained an aggressive update schedule by adding new features and enhancements every month.
+In April 2021, the new Map Viewer was released in general availability.
+Here is a recap of the many great features included with the new Map Viewer.

 Dot Density mapping style